HathorNetwork/rfcs/projects/hathor-wallet-headless/0004-tx-transaction.md

 - `position`: which index to insert the input, default to `-1`
   - can be `-1` to insert at the end
-  - the request will fail if position doesn't exists
 - `txId`: Transaction ID os the UTXO.
 - `index`: output index of the UTXO.